 Bradley Daigle is content and strategic expert for the Academic Preservation Trust and other external partnerships at the University of Virginia Library.
 He also works on copyright issues related to digital collections.
 Currently, he is also Chair of the Virginia Heritage Governance Team.
 Having been in the library profession for over fifteen years, he has published and presented on a wide range of topics including mass digitization, digital curation, and stewardship, sustaining digital scholarship, intellectual property issues, mentoring in libraries, and digital preservation.
 In addition to his professional field, his research interests also include the history of the book, natural history, and early modern British literature.
 He received his MA in literature from the University of Montreal and an MLS from Catholic University.
 His LinkedIn profile is here: https://www.linkedin.com/in/bradleydaigle

-Jay Gaidmore is the Marian and Alan McLeod Director of Special Collections at the College of William & Mary Libraries.
+Jay Gaidmore is the Marian and Alan McLeod Director of Special Collections at the William & Mary Libraries.
 His primary responsibilities are outreach, fundraising and stewardship, collection development, and management of the department that acquires, preserves, and makes accessible the rare books, manuscripts, and university archives held in the Earl Gregg Swem Library.
 He serves on the Virginia State Historical Records Advisory Board and is active in both MARAC and SAA.
 During his almost twenty years as an archivist, he has worked at the Library of Virginia, Brown University, and UNC-Chapel Hill.
 He received his MA in History from Old Dominion University and his MLIS from the University of South Carolina.

 Jodi Koste is University Archivist for Virginia Commonwealth University and Head of Special Collections and Archives at the Tompkins-McCaw Library for the Health Sciences in the VCU Libraries.
 She holds a BA and MA degrees in history from Old Dominion University in Norfolk, Virginia.
 She is active member of MARAC, SAA, ALHHS–the Archivists and Librarians in the History of the Health Sciences, and the American Association for the History of Medicine where she serves as executive secretary.
 Her research interests include nursing history, Civil War medicine, and archival education.